 Bruce Horncastle Commonwealth Electrical Inspection Services.
 PO BOX 471 Etna, NY 13062 – (607)347-9803 firstname.lastname@example.org

 The Town of Owego’s zoning map is available at this link: Tioga County Geographic Information Tool (arcgis.com).
 In the top right corner of this map is an icon for “Layer List”.
-Click here, then scroll to the bottom of the list and click on “Town of Owego Zoning Districts”.
-Please note that areas without color are Agricultural Zoning Districts.
+Click here, then scroll to the bottom of the list and click on “Town of Owego Zoning Districts” (areas without color are Agricultural Zoning Districts (AG).
+As more recent zoning changes may not be updated, you must confirm the zoning district with the Planning & Zoning office prior to the issuance of a building or other permit.

 Printed zoning maps are available for $25 through the Planning and Zoning Department.